 Not only is Lisbon home to some magnificent architecture, but it’s also a city built among the hills, which lends itself to more impressive views than you could hope to witness in a single trip.
 To take advantage of the stunning scenery, Lisbon is home to several miradouros—terraces built for you to admire the view.
 Some are quiet, private spaces, while others are home to cafes and seating areas.
 While you won’t be disappointed by any miradouro you find, a few of the city’s best include:

 - Miradouro de São Pedro de Alcântara

 Search them on Google Maps and add them to your itineraries for some perfect photo ops!

 Situated across from the Basilica da Estrela, this public park is free for all to enjoy.
-Jardim Da Estrela is home to beautiful lawns, impressive sculptures and statues, fragrant gardens, and plenty of spots to sit down and relax for a little while.
-The shade offered by the park’s old trees provides a welcome reprieve to the heat on warm days – like most of Europe, you won’t find a ton of air-conditioned spots around town.
+Jardim da Estrela is home to beautiful lawns, impressive sculptures and statues, fragrant gardens, and plenty of spots to sit down and relax for a little while.
+The shade offered by the park’s old trees provides a welcome reprieve from the heat on warm days; like most of Europe, you won’t find a ton of air-conditioned spots around town.
 Kids will love the playground, and everyone will enjoy watching the ducks that frequent the pond.
 If you’re looking for the perfect place for an afternoon picnic, people-watching, or nature photography in Lisbon, this is it!